learningequality/ricecooker/README.md

 	- --prompt will prompt you to open your channel once it's been uploaded
 	- --publish will automatically publish your channel once it's been uploaded
 	- [OPTIONS] any additional keyword arguments you would like to pass to your construct_channel method

+* **Resuming the Rice Cooker**

+	If your rice cooking session gets interrupted, you can resume from any step that has already completed using `--resume --step=<step>` option.
+If step is not specified, Ricecooker will resume from the last step you ran.
+If the specified step has not been reached, the Ricecooker will resume from

+	- LAST (default):       Resume where the session left off
+  	- INIT:                 Resume at beginning of session
+  	- CONSTRUCT_CHANNEL:    Resume with call to construct channel
+  	- CREATE_TREE:          Resume at set tree relationships
+  	- DOWNLOAD_FILES:       Resume at beginning of download process
+  	- COMPRESS_FILES:       Resume at video compression step
+  	- GET_FILE_DIFF:        Resume at call to get file diff from Kolibri Studio
+  	- START_UPLOAD:         Resume at beginning of uploading files to Kolibri Studio
+  	- UPLOADING_FILES:      Resume at last upload request
+  	- UPLOAD_CHANNEL:       Resume at beginning of uploading tree to Kolibri Studio
+  	- PUBLISH_CHANNEL:      Resume at option to publish channel
+  	- DONE:                 Resume at prompt to open channel